DanielGrewal/Assignment-SCC401/readme.md

 Within the assignment folder, there will be an R script and a Java file.
+It is preferred if you perform the steps at the bottom of this document to open files.
+You will need to download, install and add the opencsv package to your library in eclipse.

 First, run the Java file, no output will be shown to screen, the Java file produces .csv files to be read by the R script.
 Then run the R